 Dreaming of a trip to the Highlands of Scotland?
 Let us take you there on our carefully curated winter adventure – complete with ice-climbing, husky-sledging and dram-tasting – and led by our Local Insider to ensure an authentic experience of Highland culture.

 The Caledonian Canal

-The Great Glen stretches for more than sixty miles from Inverness down to Fort William.
-Much of this famous geological faultline is filled with the depths of Loch Ness with the Caledonian Canal linking the other parts, enabling boats to cross from the North Sea to the Atlantic.
+The Great Glen stretches for more than 60mi (97km) from Inverness down to Fort William.
+Much of this famous geological fault line is filled with the depths of Loch Ness with the Caledonian Canal linking the other parts, enabling boats to cross from the North Sea to the Atlantic.

-The land to the east of Loch Lomond, known as The Trossachs, is full of small glens, fairytale woodlands and peaceful lochs.
-In the spring this area is covered in wildflowers, especially the Scottish bluebell, and the sight is breathtaking.
-Now a part of a National Park, it is a popular destination for visitors from Glasgow, to the south.
+The land to the east of Loch Lomond – known as the Trossachs – is full of small glens, fairytale woodlands and peaceful lochs.
+In the spring, this area is covered in wildflowers, especially the Scottish bluebell – and the sight is tremendous.
+It’s a popular destination for visitors from Glasgow, to the south.

-To give you an idea of the scale in this photo, the beach is a mile long and the sea stack, Am Buachaille, 65 metres (215 feet) tall.
-Remote and usually empty of other people, Sandwood Bay can only be reached by a four mile walk.
-Legends of shipwrecks and buried Viking longships abound.
-A true place for reflection.
+To give you an idea of the scale in this photo, the beach is a mile long and the sea stack – Am Buachaille – is 215ft (65m) tall.
+Remote and usually empty of other people, Sandwood Bay can only be reached by a 4mi (6.4km) walk.
+Legends of shipwrecks and buried Viking longships abound, this is a true place for reflection.

 Loch Nevis, Knoydart

 The southern border of Knoydart is an area often called Britain’s last wilderness.
 It can only be reached by boat or by a long walk as there are no roads into the peninsula.

 Loch Hourn, Knoydart